 First, let me explain in a little more detail what Mezcal is.
 Mezcal is the generic term for a Mexican, agave-based distilled liquor.
 And other types of agave spirits like Tequila, Sotol, Raicilla, and Bacanora all are Mezcals.

-There are more than 30 different types of agave that can be the base for a Mezcal.
-And what we usually refer to as Mezcal is a smoky version of the agave spirit.
+What we usually refer to as Mezcal is a smoky version of the agave spirit.
 To achieve that smokiness, the agave piñas get charred.
-The most common agave spirits for this smoky Mezcel is Espadin, followed by Arroqueño, Tobalá, Tobaziche, and Tepeztate.
+The most common Mescal varieties are Espadin, followed by Arroqueño, Tobalá, Tobaziche, and Tepeztate.

 Is Mezcal a Tequila?